-At Barwic Parade the main focus of MFL is to inspire children to become increasing confident communicators in the Spanish language.
-Pupils learn how to read and pronounce words accurately using Spanish phonics; how to order words by learning the grammatical structures of Spanish sentences; and increase their knowledge with regular introduction to new vocabulary.
+At Barwic Parade the main focus is to inspire children to become increasingly confident communicators in the Spanish language.
+Children learn how to read and pronounce words accurately using Spanish phonics; how to order words by learning the grammatical structures of Spanish sentences; and increase their knowledge with regular introduction to new vocabulary.
 In order to embed learning for good progress, there is regular repetition of learning and a clear progression of skills from EYFS through to Year 6.

 Implementation across the school

-Regular opportunities to revise previous content are planned into the start of lessons, with children regularly being given the opportunity to apply vocabulary to independent phrases or sentences.
-The children also have banks of vocabulary and useful words to refer to in their exercise books for independent sentence building.
-They also have their own phonics sheet to use when asked to pronounce words independently.
+Weekly opportunities to revise previous content are planned into the start of lessons, to help to embed learning.
+The children also have sheets of vocabulary for each unit of learning in their exercise books to help with independent sentence building.
+Upper Key Stage 2 also have Spanish/English dictionaries to use when working independently.